davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

 With this tool, it is possible to fix or complete the sample parameters with what is defined in the instruments using these samples:

 * modifying the sample root key with the override defined at the instrument level,
-* shifting the sample root key with the "Tuning (semitones)" parameter,
+* shifting the sample root key with the “Tuning (semitones)” parameter,
-* shifting the sample pitch correcting with the "Tuning (cents)" parameter,
+* shifting the sample pitch correcting with the “Tuning (cents)” parameter,
 * defining the sample loop start and end with the loop offset parameters.

 ![Tool for loading a parameter from the instruments](images/tool_load_from_instruments.png "Tool for loading a parameter from the instruments")